jetbrains-academy/refactoring-course/CodeStyleAndFormatting/WhatIsFormatting/ReformatTheCodeUsingIDE/task.md

+### Task

-In this lesson, you will learn a very useful shortcut that will format your code automatically according to the project’s settings.
+In this task, you will learn a very useful shortcut that will format your code automatically according to the project’s settings.

 To perform any refactoring in the IDE, you can use the Refactoring Menu or a specific shortcut.
 It’s also possible to configure custom shortcuts.